bobleesj/github-pages-with-docker/_posts/2024-06-04-python-static-type-checking.md

 ## Practical examples

-Now, let's look at a more practical example from research code:

-I wanted to create a function that generates a list of random numbers with decimal places or integers.

-This function generates a list of random numbers, either as `float` or `int`.
+Now, let's look at a more practical example from research code.
+The following returns a list of random numbers, either as `float` or `int`.

 ```python
 def generate_random_numbers(